 During the add period of each semester or term, changes in registration will not result in a course change fee.
 In order to add a course, a student must submit to the Registrar’s Office a completed Add/Drop Form, which requires the advisor’s signature and the instructor’s signature of the class being added.
 No course may be added after the date posted in the academic calendar as the last day to add a course.
 To drop a course during this period, the advisor’s signature is required.
 Students can also add and drop courses online before the semester begins.

 Students desiring to drop a course, but remain enrolled in other classes for the given semester, may contact the Registrar’s Office for the drop form.
 Students should consider how the decision to drop will affect any of the following: tuition charges, financial aid, social security, employer reimbursement, veteran’s benefits, or scholarships.
 The ability to maintain athletic eligibility, to maintain a student visa (international students), or to purchase insurance as a student may also be affected as a result of the decision to drop, and should adhere to deadlines for this procedure.

 Enrollment in the class officially ceases when a student submits a completed Drop Form to the Registrar’s Office.
 A grade of “W” will appear on the student’s grade report and official transcript if the course was dropped after the last day of the add period.
 The official date of the drop is the date used for figuring tuition refund, if applicable.
 Students who drop classes after the final bill date will not be eligible to receive a refund of any of the tuition charged for that class unless they withdraw from Mount Mercy.
 (See Refunds: Tuition and Fees) A petition must be submitted in cases what a refund is sought.
-The last days to add or drop a class is listed in the academic calendar.
+The last days to add or drop a class are listed in the academic calendar.